-A highly scalable EC2 infrastructure with Autoscale for rapid provisioning of infrastructure resources.
+A highly scalable Amazon ECS infrastructure with Autoscale for rapidly provisioning infrastructure resources.

-- An event-driven ETL data pipeline serves the critical functionality of a modern data lake: triggering ETL jobs for real-time data streams as soon as they arrive in the system.
+- An event-driven ETL data pipeline serves the critical functionality of a modern data lake.
+It triggers ETL jobs for real-time data streams as soon as they arrive in the system.

-- AWS Glue makes it easy to discover, process, and combine data from disparate sources such that all information is effectively available for real-time analytics within minutes of ingestion.
+- AWS Glue makes discovering, processing and combining data from disparate sources easy.
+This makes all information effectively available for real-time analytics within minutes of ingestion.

 - Administrative overhead is reduced as AWS Glue offers a standardized visual interface for data integration and ETL tasks.
-The ETL workflow can be executed without writing the code, engaging fewer data engineering resources and automating the process of extracting, cleaning, normalizing, combining, loading, and running ETL workflows.
+The ETL workflow can be executed without writing the code, engaging fewer data engineering resources.
+It also automates the process of extracting, cleaning, normalizing, combining, loading, and running ETL workflows.

-- Data governance and security management for the data lake are simplified, standardized, and scalable by using the AWS Glue Data Catalog, which controls access to S3 resources and other AWS API services.
+- Data governance and security management for the data lake are simplified, standardized, and scalable.
+This was done using the AWS Glue Data Catalog, which controls access to Amazon S3 resources and other AWS API services.

-- Purpose-built business analytics and machine learning platform allow users to develop, train and deploy machine learning models with a few simple clicks.
+Purpose-built business analytics and machine learning platforms allow users to develop, train and deploy machine learning models with a few simple clicks.

-- Amazon Athena query service works with the AWS S3 storage platform without managing the underlying infrastructure.
+Amazon Athena query service works with the Amazon S3 storage platform without managing the underlying infrastructure.

 Monitoring and Security